doubletree6/ChatGPT--How-to-use/README.md

 # ChatGPT&New Bing AI 使用心得

->2023.05.02 Updated by qinglin, leave comments if any questions
+>2023.05.02 Updated by qinglin, leave comments if any questions.
 >if problem prosists after google, please contant **[Editor](#jump_1)**